-The decline in domestic demand for traditional mail is primarily under the influence of e-substitution.
-This continues to present the Company with a growing risk of not being able to continue its mission of providing the current nationwide service in line with its Universal Service Obligations, whilst maintaining reasonable rates and remaining largely self-supporting through postal revenues.
+The decline in domestic demand for traditional mail is primarily due to the increase of electronic means of communication.
+This continues to present the Company with a growing risk of not being able to continue its mission of providing the current nationwide service in line with its Universal Service Obligation, while maintaining reasonable rates and remaining largely self-supporting through postal revenues.